 DBS checks primarily exist to allow employers to screen prospective employees.

-They are also referenced in respect to roles where people work with children and vulnerable adults – such as schools and care homes etc. Here, DBS checks are, in theory, one effective tool to ensuring children are in a safe and protected environment.
+They are also referenced in respect to roles where people work with children and vulnerable adults – such as schools, care homes, etc. Here, DBS checks are, in theory, one effective tool to ensure that children are in a safe and protected environment.

 What is the difference between a DBS and CRB check?